platonic-cosmos/fastapi-application-template/fast-api-skeleton/content/docs/endpoints.md

 # API Endpoints

 ### /
-- This is the main endpoint, which responds a default message.
+- This is the main endpoint, which responds with a default message.

 ### /tasks
-- This endpoint will fetch ToDo tasks from the database.
+- This endpoint fetches ToDo tasks from the database.

 ### /hc
 - This endpoint can be used for health check probes.